 Humanists for Biden say they are not an official part of the Biden campaign, but this is mere window dressing.
 Secular Democrats of America was welcomed at the Democratic National Convention; they were awarded three panels to promote their Christian-bashing cause.

 Joe Biden is no stranger to welcoming these kinds of activists.
 On February 26, 2010, the Obama-Biden administration became the first presidential administration in history to formally meet with organized atheists.
-That was when officials from the Secular Coalition of America, home to some of the most rabid Christian haters in the nation, was invited to the White House for consultation.
+That was when officials from the Secular Coalition for America, home to some of the most rabid Christian haters in the nation, was invited to the White House for consultation.

 What made Humanists for Biden so troubling was that this organization was being rolled out in the same week that one of Biden’s staffers, Deputy Data Director Nikitha Rai, lashed out at Amy Coney Barrett for holding to biblical teachings on marriage and sexuality.
 Rai said such beliefs—which are held by practicing Catholics, evangelical Protestants, Orthodox Jews, Mormons and Muslims—should disqualify any nominee for public office.